 Boston Properties in Focus

-Based in Boston, Boston Properties (BXP) is in the Finance sector, and so far this year, shares have seen a price change of 12.3%.
-The real estate investment trust is currently shelling out a dividend of $0.95 per share, with a dividend yield of 3.01%.
-This compares to the REIT and Equity Trust - Other industry's yield of 4.54% and the S&P 500's yield of 1.98%.
+Headquartered in Boston, Boston Properties (BXP) is a Finance stock that has seen a price change of -40.02% so far this year.
+The real estate investment trust is currently shelling out a dividend of $0.98 per share, with a dividend yield of 4.74%.
+This compares to the REIT and Equity Trust - Other industry's yield of 5.91% and the S&P 500's yield of 2.5%.

-In terms of dividend growth, the company's current annualized dividend of $3.80 is up 8.6% from last year.
-In the past five-year period, Boston Properties has increased its dividend 3 times on a year-over-year basis for an average annual increase of 7.87%.
+Looking at dividend growth, the company's current annualized dividend of $3.92 is up 2.3% from last year.
+In the past five-year period, Boston Properties has increased its dividend 4 times on a year-over-year basis for an average annual increase of 10.91%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Boston Properties's current payout ratio is 61%.
-This means it paid out 61% of its trailing 12-month EPS as dividend.
+Boston Properties's current payout ratio is 56%.
+This means it paid out 56% of its trailing 12-month EPS as dividend.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BXP is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Boston Properties, Inc. (BXP) : Free Stock Analysis Report

 To read this article on Zacks.com click here.